 Amrita V. Singh is an associate at Bereskin & Parr LLP.
 Her practice focuses on litigation in all areas of intellectual property, including patents, trademarks, copyright, and confidential information.

-She is the Vice-Chair of the Intellectual Property Institute of Canada's (IPIC) Litigation committee, and is on IPIC’s Women in IP and Young Practitioners committees.
-Amrita is also an active member of the firm’s Diversity & Inclusion Committee.
+In addition, Amrita is the Vice-Chair of the Intellectual Property Institute of Canada's (IPIC) Litigation committee, and is on IPIC’s Women in IP and Young Practitioners committees.
+She is also an active member of the firm’s Diversity & Inclusion Committee.

 Amrita is a member-at-large of the Canadian Bar Association's (CBA) Intellectual Property section executive, and is a member of the CBA Patent and Industrial Design Committee.
 She is also an active member of the Advocates' Society and Toronto Intellectual Property Group (TIPG), and is an elected member of Queen’s University Council.